 They have the right to void a contract signed on their behalf that is not in their best interest.
 So, when a parent marks a waiver/release, the child can have it declared void and still sue the negligent tortfeasor when injured.
 The parent, who has the right to collect the medical bills, can still be barred from collecting the medical bills up to the child's 18th birthday if the parent signed the same waiver.

 An indemnity agreement is a contract wherein one party agrees to assume or take on the liability of another party.

 The best example of an indemnity agreement is an auto liability insurance policy.
-It can also be added to a contract between a person participating in a recreational activity and the participant to make the participant assume the responsibility for the company’s own negligence.
+It can also be added to a contract between a person participating in a recreational activity and the participant to assume responsibility for the company's negligence.

 Indemnity Agreements and Children's Claims

 Parents are often required to sign both a Release and an indemnity agreement before allowing their child to participate at trampoline parks and other recreational businesses.
 Again, it is a contract.
 Thus, a minor can have it declared void as to the minor.
 The parent, however, is bound by it.
 So, let's assume only one parent signed the release.

 When the child is injured, that parent cannot get out of the waiver or the indemnity agreement.
 The other parent can file suit on behalf of the child.
 However, the company will be able to cross-claim against the signor parent and sue them for the judgment plus their attorney fees.
 That debt will be community property so both parents will owe it.
 As a result, the waiver and indemnity agreement deters both parents from bringing a claim.